LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 A warning will be reported for calls that are syntactically correct but most likely a semantic error.
-An example is ``::/1`` calls in clauses that apparently are meant to implement recursive predicate definitions where the user intention is to call the local predicate.
+An example is ``::/1`` calls in clauses that apparently are meant to implement recursive predicate definitions where the user intention is to call the local predicate definition.

 .. _errors_lambda_variables: